havisk/React-Todo/Readme.md

 ## Welcome to My Project

-> Timer App built using React.
+> Todo App built using React.

 ## Usage